 Treatment of human papillomavirus in women can be conservative and surgical.

-Tablets from the human papillomavirus should have both antiviral and immunomodulatory effects.
+Tablets against human papillomavirus should have both antiviral and immunomodulatory effects.
 The following medications are considered the most effective today:

 Monotherapy with these drugs is rarely used.
-Basically, one drug is combined with another, for example, Allokin-alpha is prescribed systemically, and Epigen-Intim cream is locally prescribed.
-Also, therapy is supplemented with immunomodulators, such as Likopid, Immunomax and others.
+Basically, one medicine is combined with another, for example, Allokin-alpha is prescribed systemically, and Epigen-intim cream is prescribed locally.
+Therapy is also supplemented with immunomodulators, such as Likopid, Immunomax and others.

 • electrocoagulation;